ayush7879/TODOLIST/README.md

 # Todo-list-using-EJS-and-Express

 This app is made using EJS(Embedded JavaScript) and NodeJS.
 Styling is done through CSS(Cascaded Style Sheet).
 Through This website you can easily maintain the todolist for your daily work easily.
-On completion of your work you can mark them completed easily.

  ## Steps to Run Locally